Hanny E. Rivera

 I grew up snorkeling and SCUBA diving around Miami, Florida, where I developed a fond appreciation for the ocean.
 As I learned about the threats to coral reefs around the world I decided to pursue a career in marine biology.

-I am now a Ph.D. candidate in Biological Oceanography in the Massachusetts Institute of Technology and Woods Hole Oceanographic Institution Joint Program.
-My research focuses on reef-building corals and their ability to tolerate elevated temperatures.
+I completed my Ph.D. candidate in Biological Oceanography in the Massachusetts Institute of Technology and Woods Hole Oceanographic Institution Joint Program.
+My thesis research focused on reef-building corals and their ability to tolerate elevated temperatures.
+I am currently a Postdoctoral Associate/Lecturer at Boston University in the Davies Marine Population Genomics Lab, as well as a Postdoctoral Scholar at Woods Hole Oceanographic Institution in the Meyer-Keiser Lab.